tameya-w/ticket-lifecycle/README.md

 ![Screenshot 2025-03-18 222022](https://github.com/user-attachments/assets/53820a9a-4965-43eb-bdb9-973d56815225)

-John does not have the same level of access as the Online Banking team, so the ticket is no longer viewable.
+Since John is assigned to the Help Desk, he does not have access to the Online Banking team's tickets unless explicitly granted permissions in osTicket.

 **Work Ticket to Completion as Jane**